 Defied in the first strip of The Grievous Journey of Ichabod Azrael (and the Dead Left in His Wake): the narrator says he'd like to say Ichabod became a killer because his father beat him,but in reality, his childhood wasn't any harsher than any other kid at the time.
 Some people are just born mean.

 Barracuda from The Punisher MAX series.
 Though an Affably Evil character to the point of almost being likable, he turns on allies in an instant, given sufficient reason to do so, and tries to get revenge on Castle by kidnapping his infant illegitimate daughter and planning to torture her to death in front of him.
 However, during a scene in which the tortured Barracuda snaps completely and utterly, a dialogue in his head reveals that his father had been abusive to the point of torturing his young son.
-When he goes off the deep end, Barracuda screams "I never did find you, Dad!
-I had to take this shit out on the goddamn world, instead!"
+When he goes off the deep end, Barracuda screams "Never found him!
+Never fuckin' found him!
+Hadda take that shit out onna muthafuckin' world!"

 Nicky Cavella was manipulated and sexually abused by his aunt.
 She also made him kill his parents, although the Slasher Smile on his face heavily implies that he wasn't quite normal to begin with.
 When he's grown up and finally suffocated his aunt with a pillow, he gleefully pisses on the remains of Frank Castle's family and murders the youngest son of one of his opponents before cooking and serving him to said opponent.